CrowdStrike: Thesis Tracking - Gaining Market Share, Massive Guidance Upgrade At Fal.Con 2023, A Sleep Well Investment?

 CrowdStrike is a cybersecurity software company that provides cloud-based security solutions and services worldwide.
 The fundamental difference from its competitors is that CrowdStrike was built as a cloud-native platform driven by AI.
 The architecture allows data collection at scale, centrally storing it in the brain, which CrowdStrike calls the Threat Graph.
 The data then trains the algorithms on these vast amounts of high-fidelity data and develops into the legs and arms to do various services, which CrowdStrike calls the Falcon Platform.

-Today, CrowdStrike is an industry leader in endpoint and cloud workload protection, used by over 23,000 customers worldwide, generating almost $3B Annual Recurring Revenue which recorded an impressive 77% 5-year revenue CAGR growth and 145% 5-year free cash flow per share growth!
+Today, CrowdStrike is an industry leader in endpoint and cloud workload protection, used by over 23,000 customers worldwide, generating almost $3B Annual Recurring Revenue, which recorded an impressive 77% 5-year revenue CAGR growth and 145% 5-year free cash flow per share growth!
 As cybersecurity becomes more and more mission-critical in our digital world, the company has a long road ahead.

 I link the S-1 document at IPO here if you want to know more about the technical side.
 It goes deeper into the architecture and the history of the business.